The Chapter 7 Bankruptcy Means Test

 Not Using the Marital Adjustment Deduction in Chapter 7

-If you are married but filing for bankruptcy without your spouse, you must still include your non-filing spouse's income on the means test if you share a household.
-If your spouse has a significant amount of income, this can make it harder for you to pass the means test.
+If you're married but filing for bankruptcy without your spouse, you must still include your nonfiling spouse's income on the means test.
+A spouse with significant earnings can make it harder for you to pass the means test.

 Reporting Taxes in Chapter 7

-When calculating income tax expenses on the means test, many debtors use the amounts withheld from their paychecks each month.
+When calculating income tax expenses on the means test, many debtors use the monthly amounts withheld from their paychecks.
 But you can only deduct your actual tax liability on the means test.
-So if you receive a large tax refund each year, you might be overestimating your tax deduction by using your withholdings.
+If you receive a large tax refund each year, you might overestimate your tax deduction by using your withholdings.
 Learn what happens to tax refunds in bankruptcy.

 What If I Don't Pass The Chapter 7 Means Test?

-If you don't pass the means test, a Chapter 7 discharge won't be available to you.
+If you don't pass the means test, a Chapter 7 discharge won't be available.
 However, you might still be able to take advantage of a Chapter 13 bankruptcy, although it requires you to repay a portion of your debts through a Chapter 13 repayment plan.
 Learn more about Chapter 13 bankruptcy.

 Get Professional Help